rashadibrahimov/EasyToDo/README.md

 # EasyToDo
 ![image](https://github.com/rashadibrahimov/EasyToDo/blob/master/app/src/main/res/mipmap-xxxhdpi/ic_launcher.png)

-A todo app that is easy to use
+A todo app that is easy to use.
+You can create a todo list and also, it can reminds you on your selected date and time.
+Night mode is available on the app.
 # Screenshots:
 ![image](https://github.com/rashadibrahimov/EasyToDo/blob/master/screenshots/main_empty_light.png)
 ![image](https://github.com/rashadibrahimov/EasyToDo/blob/master/screenshots/main_empty_dark.png)